lucc/khard/README.md

     - cat1
     - cat2
     - cat3
-""" | khard new -a "address book name"
+""" | khard new [-a "address book name"]
 ```

 or create from input template file:

 ```
-khard new -a "address book name" -i contact.yaml
+khard new -i contact.yaml [-a "address book name"]
 ```

 You may get an empty contact template with the following command: